 Lead and be involved in all aspects of audit activities including performance of risk assessments, audit planning, audit testing, control evaluation, work paper documentation, report drafting, and follow up and verification of issue closure and reporting to senior management.

 Partner with colleagues, clients and control community members to evaluate, test and report on the adequacy and effectiveness of management controls.
 This is conducted in accordance with department and professional standards and will require the presentation of root cause analysis to senior client management.

 Build and maintain relationships with key stakeholders, establishing a culture of engagement and partnership while adding value and driving change.

 Perform monitoring of operational and financial related data to recognize patterns and trends with risk and control implications.

 Partner with other groups within Audit (Corporate & Investment Bank, Consumer & Community Banking, Commercial Bank, Asset Management, Technology, etc.) to ensure the delivery of a seamless program of audit coverage across JPMorgan Chase.

 Remain current with evolving regulatory and external events impacting the firm's Capital Management processes including review of new guidance and rules as they are issued by regulators to assess impact.

 Establish, promote and maintain a business climate and culture that encourages integrity, respect, excellence and innovation

-10+ years audit or relevant business line/risk management experience.
+Minimum 7 years of audit or relevant business line/risk management experience.